-· 17.
-If any of the provisions of this Agreement are held invalid or unenforceable in any judicial or any other proceeding, such invalidity or unenforceability shall not affect in any way the validity or enforceability of any other provision of this Agreement. way the validity of efficiently of any other provision of this rigidenterit.
-Page -6- raye -u- I
+17. If any of the provisions of this Agreement are held invalid or unenforceable in any judicial or any other proceeding, such invalidity or unenforceability shall not affect in any way the validity or enforceability of any other provision of this Agreement.

 IN WITNESS WHEREOF the parties hereto have caused these presents to be executed the day and year first before written.

-THE CORPORATE SEAL of the Corner Brook City Council was hereunto affixed and these presents executed by its duly authorized signing officers in the presence of: CORNER BROOK CITY COUNCIL Witness Mayor or Deputy Mayor Witness City Manager or City Clerk
+THE CORPORATE SEAL of the Corner Brook City Council was hereunto affixed and these presents executed by its duly authorized signing officers in the presence of:

+CORNER BROOK CITY COUNCIL

+Witness

+Mayor or Deputy Mayor

+Witness

+City Manager or City Clerk

-THE CORPORATE SEAL of the Humber Valley Community Employment Corporation was hereunto affixed and these presents executed by its duly authorized signing officers in the presence of: Witness Director
+THE CORPORATE SEAL of the Humber Valley Community Employment Corporation was hereunto affixed and these presents executed by its duly authorized signing officers in the presence of:

+Witness

+Director

-Subject: Active Transportation Fund (ATF) - ATF-1278-Great Trail Enhancement -
+Subject: Active Transportation Fund (ATF) - ATF-1278-Great Trail Enhancement - Phase 2

-Phase 2

-To: Darren Charters
+То: Darren Charters

+Meeting: Regular Meeting - 17 Jul 2023

 Department: Engineering

 Staff Contact: Melody Roberts,

 Topic Overview:

-Attachments: 63637 - ATF-1278-Great Trail Enhancement - Phase 2 - City of Corner Brook -
+Attachments: 63637 - ATF-1278-Great Trail Enhancement - Phase 2 - City of Corner Brook - Canada signed

-Canada signed